sneakysneak/docs/pages/managing-cyclr/02-cyclr-concepts.md

 #### Sub-accounts

 Each account may have a number of sub-accounts.
 You may for example want one account for a store, separated into sub-accounts for each location.
-These accounts have access to the connectors of their "parent" account.
+These accounts have access to the connectors of their "parent" account. <br>[Setting up Sub Accounts](/sub-accounts).

 ### Connectors